PsiACE/brand/README.md

 # Logo for PsiACE

-This repo contains the logo patterns used by PsiACE, including text, patterns and a combination of the two.
+This repo includes four different types of logos for PsiACE: pure pattern, pure text, horizontal combination, and square vertical combination.

-**Warning** Due to the particularity of the logo, I have all the rights to this design and its derivative works, please do not copy, modify, convert or use it for any unauthorized occasions.
+**Warning** Due to the particularity of the logo, I reserve all the rights to this design and its derivative works, please do not copy, modify, convert or use it for any unauthorized occasions.

 ## Contact